bufbuild/docs.buf.build/docs/build-systems/bazel.md

 $ buf build --exclude-imports -o image.bin <input>
 ```

-The `<input>` can be a path to a Buf module or one of [several other Image formats](/reference/inputs).
+The `<input>` can be a path to a Buf module or in one of [several other Image formats](/reference/inputs).

 We recommend storing the Image file in a `testdata` directory and checking it in to version control and updating it as needed.
 In the case of repositories that follow a versioning scheme like [semver], you can update it on each new release either manually or with a post-release hook.

+As an alternative to version control, you can use CI artifacts.
+Many CI servers, like

 As an alternative to checking in the Image file, CI artifacts can be used.
-Many CI servers like [Travis CI](https://travis-ci.com/) have the ability to upload build artifacts to a backend like [S3].
-A pipeline can be setup to build the Image as CI artifacts on each commit.
-These artifacts can be added to the `WORKSPACE`:
+Many CI servers, like [Travis CI][travis], enable you to upload build artifacts to a backend like [S3].
+In CI, you can set up a pipeline to build the Image on each commit and then add those artifacts to your `WORKSPACE`:

 ```python title="WORKSPACE"
 load("@bazel_tools//tools/build_defs/repo:http.bzl", "http_file")